 When will QD-OLED TVs be available to buy?

-If the TCL rumors are correct and the company does show a QD-OLED model in September 2021, the logical timing would be some time in 2022, possibly as late as the fourth quarter.
+Right now, assuming the reports of Samsung and TCL’s QD-OLED plans are accurate, the logical timing would be some time in 2022, possibly as late as the fourth quarter.

 How much will they cost?